PeterTOC/flexdashboard/README.md

 > The code files of interest would be;
 >  - The scraping script labeled "table.R"
->  - The code for the dashboard layout labelled "flexdashboard.Rmd"
+>  - The code for the dashboard layout labelled "index.Rmd"

 ## Check out my ETL project,